berkeley-scf/python-bootcamp-fall-2017/python.md

 [letter for index, letter in enumerate(letters) if index > 13]

 x = zip(['clinton', 'bush', 'obama', 'trump'], ['D', 'R', 'D', 'R']) for pres,party in x:
     print(pres, party)

+# note if we try to do the loop again, we get nothing, because
+# we have emptied the iterator when we loop through it
+for pres,party in x:
+    print(pres, party)
 ```